Skip to content

 Middleware

-tRPC middleware use a single queue-based order with next similar to Express, while Elysia give you a more granular control using an event-based lifecycle.
+tRPC middleware uses a single queue-based order with next similar to Express, while Elysia gives you more granular control using an event-based lifecycle.

 Elysia's Life Cycle event can be illustrated as the following.
 Elysia Life Cycle Graph